 This course serves as an introductory platform to investigate and discover object, environment, human and natural science 2D/web-based animation, in addition to basic interface design, to create a narrative with goals to communicate a message and/or educate and instruct the viewer.
 The student will use the concept of narrative to tell animated short stories of the body, environment and/or natural science through the medium of Adobe Flash (using AS 3.0) in conjunction with Adobe Illustrator, Photoshop, and Dreamweaver.
 Within the course, strong conceptual skills are emphasized and developed through professional production techniques, workflow and time-based linear media.
 The principles of 2D animation and web-based interface design will be used as the foundation for understanding how to communicate a message.
 Learning the ideas of simplistic object, environment and body motion accuracy/timing will be taught in 2D and students will be expected to create simple to complex animations (based on level and individual progress.)
 This course is designed to benefit all majors AND non-majors with required prerequisites.
 Offered fall.

-This course is designed as a 3 credit professional internship in the area of biomedical art; and in association with an industry specific job (client, company or institution.)
-Any major seeking to register for the Biomedical Art Internship must seek PRIOR APPROVAL by the Head of the Biomedical Art Department.
-The internship will be graded in accordance with the CIA grading standards, and professional review with the company and/or client providing the opportunity.
+This course is designed as a 3 credit professional internship in the area of biomedical art; and in association with an industry-specific job (client, company or institution).
+Any major seeking to register for the Biomedical Art Internship must seek prior approval by the chair of the Biomedical Art Department.
+The internship will be graded in accordance with CIA grading standards, and professional review with the client providing the opportunity

 Faculty Thomas Nowacki